uber/neuropod/docs/tutorial.md

 - an `output_spec`
     - A list of dicts specifying the name, datatype, and shape of an output tensor
 - `test_input_data` *(optional)*
-    - If provided, Neuropods will run inference immediately after packaging to verify that the model was packaged correctly.
+    - If provided, Neuropod will run inference immediately after packaging to verify that the model was packaged correctly.
 Must be provided if `test_output_data` is provided
 - `test_output_data` *(optional)*
-    - If provided, Neuropods will test that the output of inference with `test_input_data` matches `test_output_data`
+    - If provided, Neuropod will test that the output of inference with `test_input_data` matches `test_output_data`

 The shape of a tensor can include `None` in which case any value is acceptable.
 You can also use “symbols” in these shape definitions.
 Every instance of that symbol must resolve to the same value at runtime.